 Next, click the Disk Utility option, followed by Continue.
 On the following screen, select your Mac’s primary drive and click the Erase button.
 Follow the instructions to pick a drive name, file format, and GUID Partition Map.

 If your Mac shipped with MacOS Mojave, restart and hold down the Shift, Option, Command, and R keys simultaneously.
 Doing so will automatically install Mojave from an image located on a dedicated partition.

 Otherwise, connect your Mac to the internet, connect the external drive, and restart via the Apple icon in the top left corner.
 As the Mac restarts, hold down the Option key.

 The following screen will present a list of startup disk options.
-Select your external drive containing the MacOS Mojave installer and click Continue.
+Select your external drive that contains the MacOS Mojave installer.
+Then click Continue.